Darkcybe/darkcybe.github.io/_posts/2022-09-16-Gen_Training_Study_Methodology.md

 ## Daily

 - **Schedule:** Schedule yourself time throughout the day that is dedicated solely to study!
 I sectioned my learning plan into chapters and topics, scheduling 1-2hrs per day, Monday-Friday, to cover that said chapter/topic.
-It doesnt have to be in full blocks, 20mins here and 30mins there until you can get that section complete.
+It doesn't have to be in full blocks, 20mins here and 30mins there until you can get that section complete.

 - **Isolation:** Be in the ZONE!
 Headphones on, noise cancelling to max and let your partner know that this time is dedicated to study and focus.
 Set your calendar to remind you 15mins prior to your scheduled study allotment to prepare yourself and others around you.
 It's not an excuse to get out of housework, believe me i've tried.